bitomule/Blog/Content/drafts/Getting started with Omnifocus automation.md

 So let´s get started.
 The first thing you need to know is what´s an Action.

-An Action is is the smallest script you can build and it´s all you need to get started.
+An Action is the smallest script you can build and it is all you need to get started.

-It´s composed by 2 parts:
+It is composed by 2 parts:

 - Metadata
 - Script

 The first part is created as a comment when creating a single action.
-It will look like:
+It will look like this:

 ```
 /*{